Erikwink/unit-converter/README.md

 ```
 2. Create a New Converter Class
 All converters should extend the BaseConverter class and follow the same structure.
 For example, if you're adding a converter for length you would do something like this:
-Make sure the object key is named the same as the value of name for the converter to work.
+Make sure the object key is named the same as the value of name for the converter to work, see example below.

 ```javascript